Kodi Lee: Season 14

-After the Fourteenth Season
+Post AGT

-In July 2022, Cowell ranked his favorite Top 15 Golden Buzzer moments in AGT history, on which he placed Lee at 3rd.

-In August 2022, Kodi Lee performed a duet of "Don't Stop Believin'" with Teddy Swims along with guitarist Neal Schon, the founder of the band Journey, during the AGT Qualifiers 3 Results episode.
+In July 2022, Cowell ranked Lee at the 3rd place in his favorite Top 15 Golden Buzzer moments in AGT history.
+A month later, Lee performed a duet of "Don't Stop Believin'" with Teddy Swims along with guitarist Neal Schon, the founder of the band Journey, during the AGT Qualifiers 3 Results episode.
+Since 2022, Lee partnered with the Doug Flutie Jr. Foundation for Autism (named after the son of the former NFL football quarterback) by launching a music scholarship program known as the "Kodi Lee Gives Back Grant" designed to help autistic teens and young adults pursue their dreams in the fine arts and has performed in Flutie Foundation shows and concerts since his collaboration.

 In January 2023, Lee and Colin Hay released "Hello World."
 This song got rave reviews and has been well received.
 This song is Lee's second original release, preceded by his first, "Miracle."

-In 2023, Lee participated in America's Got Talent: All-Stars.
+That same month, he participated in America's Got Talent: All-Stars.
 He received more votes than season 15 winner Brandon Leake and comedian Josh Blue, advancing him to the finale.
 In the finale, he finished just outside the top five.

 In 2024, Lee participated in America's Got Talent: Fantasy League, initially being mentored by Simon Cowell.
 However, during the semi-final episode, Lee received Howie Mandel's Golden Buzzer, drafting him to Mandel's team and sending him directly to the finals.
 Despite this, he did not finish in the final five of the competition.

-In 2024, Lee headlined the America's Got Talent presents Superstars Live show at the Luxor Theater in the Luxor Hotel, Las Vegas, Nevada.
-The last show was on May 11, 2024.
+Also that year, Lee headlined the America's Got Talent presents Superstars Live show at the Luxor Theater in the Luxor Hotel, Las Vegas, Nevada.
+The last show was broadcast on May 11, 2024.